 - Equity Shares

 - Types of Equity Shares

-Normally, a company is started with equity finance as its first source of capital from the owners or promoters of that company.
-After a certain level of growth, more capital is required for further growth.
-The company then finds an investor in the form of friends, relatives, venture capitalists, mutual funds, or any such small group of investors and issue fresh equity shares to these investors.
+Usually, a company is started with equity finance as its first source of capital from the owners or promoters of that company (founder’s stock).
+After a certain level of growth, there is a requirement for more capital for further growth.
+The company then finds an investor in the form of friends, relatives, venture capitalists, mutual funds, or any such small group of investors and issues new equity shares to these investors.

 Paid Up Capital

-These shares are issued to exceptional employees or directors of the company for their exceptional job in terms of providing know-how or intellectual property rights to the company.
+Sweat equity shares are issued to exceptional employees or directors of the company for their exceptional job in terms of providing know-how or intellectual property rights to the company.